redhat-ai-services/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 ./bootstrap.sh
 ```

-Then select the `models-as-a-service` example from the menu.
+Then select the `models-as-a-service-3scale` example from the menu.

 The script will guide you through the following pre-deployment configuration steps: